gimlet-io/gimlet-documentation/src/pages/tos.md

 ## Data we need access to and store

-- Gimlet requires you to create a Github Application.
+- Gimlet requires you to install the "Gimlet Cloud" Github Application.
 All Gimlet access is granted through this Github Application.
 With Github's fine-grained access granting options, when you install (and later configure) this Github Application to your Github Organization, **you can set which repositories Gimlet gets access to**.
 This can be just a single repository, many, or all of your repositories.
   Gimlet gets the following OAuth scopes through this Github Application to the selected list of Github repositories:

   - Read/Write access on Repository Administration.
 Gimlet uses this access to bootstrap gitops environments and create repositories for them.